Worldline description of a bi-adjoint scalar and the zeroth copy: Effective action

 The methods we have developed in this section can be generalized to higher point correlation functions at 1-loop, taking \eqref{pi-4} as starting point.
+The factorized structure of the two point function \eqref{self-ernegy-ex} is preserved at higher points so it is easy to see that our prescription \eqref{prescription-1} is enough to reproduce the $N$-point correlation functions contributing to the 1-loop Yang-Mills effective action starting from the $N$-point functions for the bi-adjoint particle.
 In Appendix \ref{higher-points} we present a Bern-Kosower-type of formula for an arbitrary number of vertex insertions.